 - With a clean towel (make sure it doesn’t smell like detergent or fabric softener) or paper towels, press out the excess water.

-- Put the shredded potato in a large bowl and mix in the 2 tbsp of flour, egg replacer, 1 tsp garlic powder, 1 tsp onion powder, ¼ cup minced chives, ½ cup vegan cheddar shreds, and salt and pepper to taste, and stir until completely combined.
+- Put the shredded potato in a large bowl and mix in the 2 tablespoon of flour, egg replacer, 1 teaspoon garlic powder, 1 teaspoon onion powder, ¼ cup minced chives, ½ cup vegan cheddar shreds, and salt and pepper to taste, and stir until completely combined.

 - Baking Option

 - Gently toss the potatoes in the 2 tablespoon of vegetable oil, or spray them, and bake for approximately 8 minutes and flip and bake another 8 minutes, or until golden brown and crispy on the outside.

 - Frying Option

 - Put the 2 cups of vegetable oil in a heavy fry pan and heat the oil on high.
 When the oil is hot (test by adding a small piece of the potato to the oil, if it sizzles, it’s ready) carefully add, in batches, the tots to the pan and fry approximately 2 minutes per side, or until they’re golden brown and crispy.

 - Remove them from the oil and set on a plate lined with paper towels to absorb the excess oil.